Gwen Stefani Determined To Have Blake Shelton’s Baby In 2017 [Report]

 A year-and-a-half later and Blake Shelton’s romance with Gwen Stefani is still hotter than ever.
-With the couple set to re-unite on The Voice, an inside source told Life & Style Magazine that Stefani is ready to have Shelton’s first baby.
+With the couple set to reunite on The Voice, an inside source told Life & Style Magazine that Stefani is ready to have Shelton’s first baby.
 Will she get pregnant in 2017?

 The insider claims that Stefani has been trying everything to get pregnant over the past year, including in vitro fertilization.
 So far, the efforts have failed to produce any results, but Stefani isn’t giving up.
 Instead, she’s taking a break from the treatments and attempting to do it the old-fashioned way.